ManuelVargas1251/MassBatch-Tesseract/readme.md

 	./mb

-You can double-click the file or run:
+Now That you're batch file has been created you can run it by double-click the file or typing:

 	./massbatch.bat

-If you get '**permission denied**', add:
+If you get '**permission denied**' type:

 	chmod 700 massbatch.bat

+and try again.

 ###Command Line Output